WA’s AFL streaker could face $50k fine

-A man who ran onto the ground during an AFL game in Perth, breaching a coronavirus quarantine zone, has been charged and is facing up to a $50,000 fine.
+A man who ran onto the ground during an AFL game in Perth, breaching a coronavirus quarantine zone, has been charged and could be fined up to $50,000.

-He was tackled before he could reach the players or umpires and was removed from the stadium.
+He was tackled before he could reach the players or umpires and was removed from the stadium while seemingly trying to wriggle free of his pants.

 Both Geelong and Collingwood’s players and travelling officials have been in a quarantine bubble since arriving in Perth last week.